hjkim63/Interactive-Lab-Hub/Lab 5/README.md

 Now try the audio processing example:
-* Find what ID the micrpohone has with `python ListAvalibleAudioDevices.py` Look for a device name that includes `USB` in the name.
+* Find what ID the micrpohone has with `python ListAvalibleAudioDevices.py` Look for a device name that includes `USB` in the name: USB Audio (hw: 1,0) 1,2
 * Adjust the variable `DEVICE_INDEX` in the `ExampleAudioFFT.py` file.
     See if you are getting results printed out from the microphone.
 Try to understand how the code works.
     Then run the file by typing `python ExampleAudioFFT.py`

 Using the microphone, try one of the following:

 **1. Set up threshold detection** Can you identify when a signal goes above certain fixed values?